 Which resort has the best weather?
 Beaches Negril, Beaches Ochos Rios or Beaches Turks and Caicos?

-All three Beaches Resorts give you a year round tropical climate and the daytime temperature will never really drop below 20 celsius, even in the cooler months.
+All three Beaches Resorts give you a year round tropical climate and the daytime temperature will never really drop below 20 Celsius, even in the cooler months.

 However, according to most climate graphs I've stared at, Beaches Turks and Caicos is slightly cooler than the Jamaican resorts (Beaches Ochos Rios and Beaches Negril).

-From April to October, Beaches Ochos Rios and Beaches Negril in Jamaica get very warm and muggy with temperatures going beyond 30 degrees celsius regularly.
+From April to October, Beaches Ochos Rios and Beaches Negril in Jamaica get very warm and muggy with temperatures going beyond 30 degrees Celsius regularly.
 From November to March, the temperature is a couple of degrees lower and it isn't as humid.
 Personally, I'd visit during this time.

 Beaches Turks and Caicos also has a hot and muggy season from around May to October.
-The winter months (roughly December to March) aren't quite as humid and the daily temperature range is about 20 to 28 degrees celsius.
+The winter months (roughly December to March) aren't quite as humid and the daily temperature range is about 20 to 28 degrees Celsius.

 If you want to read more on this, Climates to Travel has plenty of data for Jamaica and Turks and Caicos.